-7.2.1 Mississauga will provide an inclusive, well connected, efficient, safe, and accessible multimodal transportation system.

-7.2.2 The multimodal transportation system will reduce dependence on non-renewable resources by prioritizing infrastructure investments that support sustainable transportation modes, particularly to provide connections to and within Strategic Growth Areas.

-7.2.3 Mississauga will explore and promote opportunities to improve multimodal connections between the city's transportation network and the Airport to facilitate movement of people to jobs or travel, and of goods to key markets.

-7.2.4 Mississauga will coordinate and partner with other transportation jurisdictions to provide an interconnected multimodal transportation system within and across municipal boundaries, including the Federal Government, the Province, Metrolinx, the Region, adjacent municipalities, the Greater Toronto Airports Authority (GTAA), and private agencies, such as the Canadian National Railway and the Canadian Pacific Railway.
+- 7.2.1 Mississauga will provide an inclusive, well connected, efficient, safe, and accessible multimodal transportation system. - 7.2.2 The multimodal transportation system will reduce dependence on non-renewable resources by prioritizing infrastructure investments that support sustainable transportation modes, particularly to provide connections to and within Strategic Growth Areas. - 7.2.3 Mississauga will explore and promote opportunities to improve multimodal connections between the city's transportation network and the Airport to facilitate movement of people to jobs or travel, and of goods to key markets. - 7.2.4 Mississauga will coordinate and partner with other transportation jurisdictions to provide an interconnected multimodal transportation system within and across municipal boundaries, including the Federal Government, the Province, Metrolinx, the Region of Peel, adjacent municipalities, the Greater Toronto Airports Authority (GTAA), and private agencies, such as the Canadian National Railway and the Canadian Pacific and Kansas City Southern Railway (CPKC).

-Sustainable modes of travel include walking, biking and transit.
-This form of transportation increases opportunities for healthier lifestyles, reductions in greenhouse gas emissions and improved air quality.
 7.2.5 Mississauga will work in partnership with other levels of government and other agencies to support the reduction of transportation related greenhouse gas emissions.